William Burns Smith: Life

 Smith was born in Glasgow on November 11, 1844, to William Wallace Smith and Anne Simpson.
 He and his parents moved to Philadelphia when William was 7.
-At age 11 he became a wood-carver’s apprentice.
+At age 11 he became a wood-carver's apprentice.
 At age 25, he joined the Pennsylvania National Guard and became major of the Veteran Corps 14 years later.
 He was part of the force that put down the Great Railroad Strike of 1877 in Pittsburgh.

-In 1881, he won a seat on the Select Council representing Philadelphia’s 28th Ward after the resignation of Councilman George A. Smith.
+In 1881, he won a seat on the Select Council representing Philadelphia's 28th Ward after the resignation of Councilman George A. Smith.
 A year later, despite losing the primary election, he won re-election to the council on the Democratic Party line and became president of that body.
-The Republican Party, which sought to win back the mayor’s office from the Democrats, nominated Smith to run against Samuel G. King.
-Smith won the election with 79,552 votes to King’s 70,440 and took office on April 7, 1884.
+The Republican Party, which sought to win back the mayor's office from the Democrats, nominated Smith to run against Samuel G. King.
+Smith won the election with 79,552 votes to King's 70,440 and took office on April 7, 1884.

 He specifically addressed reforms to the police department at his inauguration and made efforts to reform the city police force.
 During his term, however, Smith faced an inquiry from the city controller regarding the whereabouts of $8,000 in fees that his office collected.
 The mayor did provide receipts to the controller, who remained suspicious and requested an audit of the records.
 The audit suggested that the financial records did not appear to be originals and the mayor failed to provide deposit and checkbooks.
-This led to a filing of articles of impeachment against the mayor in 1886.
+This led to the filing of articles of impeachment against the mayor in 1886.

 Smith died on November 23, 1917, at his home in Laurel Springs, New Jersey and is interred at Mount Moriah Cemetery in Philadelphia, Pennsylvania.